PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

   If an image needs to be formated in the document, such as the logo on readme pages, then the html format is acceptable, but preferably avoided.

-  Web links can be written but surroding the text you want to link in brackets, followed by the link in parentasies. when linking to a header within the same document, the link can consist of just the poundsign followed by the header name, which is either specifically writtern, or just the header in lower case with '-' in place of ' '. when linking to another internal document, the base folder can be the start of the link, so '/docs/android/readme_android.md' would be an acceptable link, a noteable exception is that the readme is located at just '/readme.me' from other docs. additionally you can link to a specifc area in another doc by adding the pundsign and name at the end of the link, '/readme.md#prerequisites'. when ending a sentance with a link, make sure the period is not included in the link, as this will help prevent confusion about what is and isnt linked.
+  Web links can be written but surroding the text you want to link in brackets, followed by the link in parentasies. when linking to a header within the same document, the link can consist of just the poundsign followed by the header name, which is either specifically writtern, or just the header in lower case with '-' in place of ' '. when linking to another internal document, the base folder can be the start of the link, so '/docs/android/readme_android.md' would be an acceptable link, a noteable exception is that the readme is located at just '/readme.me' from other docs. additionally you can link to a specifc area in another document by adding the pundsign and name at the end of the link, '/readme.md#prerequisites'. when ending a sentance with a link, make sure the period is not included in the link, as this will help prevent confusion about what is and isnt linked.

 [readme_android](/docs/android/readme_android.md)